|

 The Hand-Operated Scoreboard

 The Green Monster and its scoreboard are two of the most famous pieces of Fenway.
-When the scoreboard was added in 1934, it spoke of high technology, using colored lights to signal balls and strikes.
-But today, in the age of Jumbo-Tron scoreboards, the attraction at Fenway is that the line score is still posted by hand, inning by inning, as well as scores for the day's other American League games.
+When the scoreboard was added in 1934, it represented high technology, using colored lights to signal balls and strikes.
+But today, in the age of Jumbo-Tron scoreboards, the attraction at Fenway is that the line score is still posted by hand, inning by inning, as well as scores for the day's other American and National League games.
 The numerals are printed on steel, and the ones for runs and hits measure 16 x 16 inches, and weigh three pounds.
 The initials T.A.Y. and J.R.Y. are written in Morse code on the scoreboard, in memory of Tom A. and Jean R. Yawkey, former Red Sox owners.

-| In 1975, a camera was installed inside the wall for the first time.
+In 1975, a camera was installed inside the wall for the first time.
 Later that year, in Game 6 of the World Series, this camera caught Carlton Fisk waving his extra-inning, game-winning home run fair.
-The only reason that image lives on (or so the legend goes): the cameraman was distracted by a large rat inside the wall, and briefly stopped following the flight of the ball... while the camera settled on Fisk. |
+The only reason that image lives on (or so the legend goes): the cameraman was distracted by a large rat inside the wall, and briefly stopped following the flight of the ball... while the camera settled on Fisk.

 The Red Seat